akeneo/pim-docs/cookbook/ui_customization/add_a_new_tab_to_an_entity_edit_form.rst

 If you don't need to add custom logic, you can override only the template parameter.

-For example, to use your own template for the é property tab you can override this parameter in your ``services.yml`` file:
+For example, to use your own template for the property tab you can override this parameter in your ``services.yml`` file:

 .. literalinclude:: ../../src/Acme/Bundle/EnrichBundle/Resources/config/view_elements/category.yml
     :language: yaml